aamedina/OBO/README.md

 A structured classification of molecular entities of biological interest focusing on 'small' chemical compounds.

+### Chemical Information Ontology (net.wikipunk.rdf.CHEMINF)
+Includes terms for the descriptors commonly used in cheminformatics software applications and the algorithms which generate them.

+### Molecular Process Ontology (net.wikipunk.rdf.MOP)
+Processes at the molecular level.

+### Name Reaction Ontology (net.wikipunk.rdf.RXNO)
+Connects organic name reactions to their roles in an organic synthesis and to processes in MOP.

+### Sequence Ontology (net.wikipunk.rdf.SO)
+A structured controlled vocabulary for sequence annotation, for the exchange of annotation data and for the description of sequence objects in databases.

 ## diet, metabolomics, and nutrition

 ### Compositional Dietary Nutrition Ontology (net.wikipunk.rdf.CDNO)